kkatleri/learning-notes/certifications/aws-solutions-architect-associate.md

         - Grouping of instances within same Availability Zone.
         - Used when instances need high network throughput and low latency
     - Spread Placement Group
-        - Grouping of instances of seperate hardware to isolate impact of failure
+        - Grouping of instances on seperate hardware to isolate impact of failure
         - Used for applications with small number of critical instances
         - e.g Database's primary and secondary instances
     - Partition Placement Group